Don’t fall victim to reduced pay outs if you need to make a claim

 Some insurers will apply a calculation known as “apply average”.
 For example, if a property is underinsured by 20%, this means only 80% of the claim may be paid.
-Other insurers may take a different approach and refuse to pay anything at all.

 While many policies make provision for cost increases over a period of time, if the base value is wrong this doesn’t help much.
 To obtain the most accurate buildings declared value (BDV) we recommend you get the buildings valued by a surveyor with experience of insurance valuation.

 The insurance valuation should be repeated every three to five years, because although insurers may index-link the sum insured each year, this is based on national indices and the actual cost changes can vary.
 Over time, it means your declared value may vary from the building’s true valuation.

 The importance of not relying on index lnking alone cannot be over emphasised according to specialist claims handler James Parsons from Deacon, who recently handled a case where he discovered the block of flats was under insured by over £1 million – a staggering 24% of its value.

 If the 14 leaseholders had needed to make a complete re-instatement claim, they would have each been £83,000 out of pocket because the loss adjustors would have been obliged to reduce any pay out by a corresponding 24%.
 And while legal action can be taken against the individuals arranging the cover, this doesn’t help where the leaseholders each own a share of the freehold.